JonasToth/gitforge.nvim/README.md

-# gitforge.nvim - NeoVim Plugin to Access Your Issues, PRs and CI/CD
+# gitforge.nvim - Issues, PRs, CI/CD

 This plugin aims to provide integrated access to various Git Forges for your daily development tasks - working with issues, working with PRs and checking CI/CD pipelines.